sir1209/349-project/index.md

 In this work, a popular ensemble model, xgboost is applied on features including the vehicle information such as height and weight as well as some context information like when the car is sold.
 The key of xgboost’s outstanding performance was studied.
 The xgboost model with best parameters could overrun the baseline (the average sale) by 18.6% on root-mean-square error(rmse).
 The xgboost offers a function named get_fscore().
 By calling this function on the as-trained model, one can see which of the features are used most frequently on which the tree nodes split.
 In the dataset used in this work, features with highest importance are sale from past 3 months, on which month or year the car is sold and the quality and the height of the car.
 The sum of predict sale of each month and that of the true value are shown in figure 1.

 ![figure 1.
 The sum of predict sale of each month and that of the true value](http://chuantu.biz/t6/330/1529286645x-1404793190.png)
+figure 1.
+The sum of predict sale of each month and that of the true value

 ### Study of Xgoost